Oxstudent2/Reproducable.data/README.md

 The following folders are created automatically in the code:

-- AssignmentFigures <- does not need any data loaded into it, is just the folder for images to be saved to
+- AssignmentFigures <- do not need to load data into, is just the folder for images to be saved to
 - PlottingAssignment
 - NewFunctions